SonnyK33/obsidian/Molecules/2023 Trades.md

 		- getting close to mainstream
 		- not priced in 1yr gold skew (which has flattened since 2021)

 **Macro Outlook**

-- what is rates market pricing in (5y cuts this year)
+- what is rates market pricing in (No more hikes, though market is clearly running hot)
+- High fiscal deficits (including interest on new treasuries and IoR) has increased liquidity in the system
+- cash cushions + 30 year mortgages have cushioned the impact from higher rates
+- Fed will have to increase rates more - until something breaks
+- Every time they have a "hawkish pause", the market gets used to higher rates and the wage spiral continues - the circuit needs to be broken
 - what direction is liquidity going in (follow QT, RRP, TGA)
-	- debt ceiling delay is providing more liquidity
+	- RRP absorbed TGA issuance post the debt-ceiling
+	- upside risk now is that money flows from RRP to bank deposits and then into risk assets
-	- RRP balance will sterilize impact of QT
+		- however lower RRP means less cushion for QT	-
 	- funds going from bank reserves into treasuries means there's a risk that banks have to cut lending at some point
 		- can already see this if you follow the various money market rates
+		- will see less credit growth eventually from regional banks
 		- a piece from the Fed blog saying more banks using the SRP
 		- some banks have been forced to use it rather than loans from the FHLB's as the latter requires positive tangible capital, and many small banks have taken losses on their treasury portfolio
-		- where are these banks lending?
+- Global outlook -
+- China -
 - YCC change in Japan
 	- Higher local yields make hedged USD yields less attractive, hence lowering demand for USD credit.
 Higher policy rates in Japan (which drive hedgers' cost of borrowing) would strengthen the JPY in the forward market, lowering hedging costs.
-That hasn't happened yet, so the net effect of keeping policy rates steady but raising 10y yields (which will increase corporate yields) is make hedged foreign yields less attractive.
+That hasn't happened yet, so the net effect of keeping policy rates steady but raising 10y yields (which will increase corporate yields) is making hedged foreign yields less attractive.
 - BTPs on heavy issuance from the EZ esp Italy
 	- TITIM is a good short, but if you distill it into the key question, shorting BTPs is the most asymmetric and liquid
 - what regions/sectors/occupations are seeing the most wage inflation